What We Believe

 We believe in the authority of the Bible

-We agree with the Chicago Statement on Biblical Inerrancy (1978).
-It states:
+We agree with the following statement from the Chicago Statement on Biblical Inerrancy (1978):

 Holy Scripture, being God's own Word...is of infallible divine authority in all matters upon which it touches: it is to be believed, as God's instruction, in all that it affirms: obeyed, as God's command, in all that it requires; embraced, as God's pledge, in all that it promises.